-The Tuition Reimbursement Program is designed to encourage employees to continue their self-development by enrolling in classroom courses, which will prepare them in new concepts and methods needed to meet the changing demands of County service.
+The Tuition Reimbursement Program is designed to encourage employees to continue their self-development by enrolling in educational courses that will prepare them in new concepts and methods needed to meet the changing demands of County service.

 B. ELIGIBILITY OF EMPLOYEES FOR TUITION REIMBURSEMENT